-8.2 Critically assessing audit evidence, using professional judgement and skepticism contradictory or inconsistent audit evidence.
+8.2.
+Critically assessing audit evidence, using professional judgement and skepticism

+On all KPMG audits, the nature and extent of the audit evidence we gather is responsive to the assessed risks.
+We consider all audit evidence obtained during the course of the audit including contradictory or inconsistent audit evidence.
 Each team member is required to exercise professional judgement and maintain professional skepticism throughout the audit engagements.
 Professional skepticism involves a questioning mind and alertness to contradictory or inconsistencies in the audit evidence.
 Professional judgement encompasses the need to be aware of and alert to biases that may pose threats to good judgements.